Mathématique: Chapter 4

 Rush took it and dried off his face and neck.
 “That was unnecessary,” he whispered, with a dignity that tore at Young’s heart a little bit.

-“Sorry,” Young said.
-“So, um, you just want the computer then?
+“Sorry.”
+Young kept his tone business-like.
+“So, you just need the computer?
 Anything else?”

 “You got it, hotshot.
 No defibrillators?”